How would you define mom guilt?

 - Result: More safe situation for my daughter

 In the example, both of the circumstances are the same.
-The difference in results comes from the difference in thoughts.
+The difference in results comes from the difference in thoughts and subsequent actions.
 And, one result is obviously more serving than the other.

 This technique of observing and choosing our own thoughts isn’t new; however, I was able to put it into practice after learning about self-coaching.
 If this is intriguing to you check out Brooke Castillo of The Life Coach School.